RCR Contributors: Problem-solving policy and process

 |

-*If a Contributor is asked to leave a role, they can request that the decisions is reviewed within 14 days if they feel the process hasn't been followed or if new information comes to light by emailing [email protected] with their reason for review.
+If a Contributor is asked to leave a role, they can request that the decision is reviewed within 5 working days if they feel the process hasn’t been followed or if new information comes to light by emailing [email protected] with their reason for review.
 All information the Contributor wishes to be considered must be set out in their initial review request.
 Depending on the circumstances, the review process might involve an RCR Trustee on the review panel.

 Removal from Contributor role

-In exceptional circumstances the actions, inactions or behaviours from a Contributor may be so unacceptable that after initially reviewing the circumstances they will be required to step down from their role with no requirement for a formal process to be followed.
-The below list is not exhaustive but outlines circumstances where removal from a role without a formal process is likely to be warranted:
+In exceptional circumstances the actions, inactions or behaviours from a Contributor may be so unacceptable that after initially reviewing the circumstances they will be required to step down from their role with no requirement for this process to be followed.
+The below list is not exhaustive but outlines circumstances where removal from a role without process is likely to be warranted:

 - Theft, fraud, dishonesty or deliberate falsification of RCR documents